Peter’s Guardian Angel Project

-The genesis of this project began as, Peter Hort, a Board and founding member of the RHMF, and brother to Rema Hort Mann, was diagnosed with a rare bile duct cancer during the Covid pandemic.
+The genesis of ‘Peter’s Guardian Angel,’ project began as Peter Hort, a Board and founding member of the RHMF, and brother to Rema Hort Mann, was diagnosed with a rare bile duct cancer during the Covid pandemic.
 Peter had surgery to remove the tumor, and then underwent an aggressive chemotherapy treatment at Memorial Sloan Kettering.

 “In the hospital and during the treatments, I’ve seen firsthand the loneliness of suffering through cancer.
 The pandemic escalated these emotions due to all the hospital restrictions and protocols – only one visitor per day for a small window of time.
-Up until recently during chemo treatments, you weren’t allowed any visitors.
 It is in these quiet and isolating moments that I recognize that I am extraordinarily fortunate to have such a supportive network of friends and family.”
+Peter Hort

 “Daily I think about my older sister Rema and her battle with cancer.
 Rema loved angels.
 When she was diagnosed with cancer, she asked Nicole Eisenman to create a guardian angel for her, which she did.
 Her husband placed the guardian angel on his arm as a tattoo, and the foundation recently turned it into a mask to protect us from covid.”